Ankr-network/ankr-docs/docs/staking/delegated-staking/mgno/stake.md

 To use it on Gnosis, you'll need to bridge it to Gnosis Chain.

 * Use the [OmniBridge](https://omni.gnosischain.com/bridge) to move GNO from Ethereum to Gnosis Chain.
-* Add Gnosis to your wallet with https://chainlist.org/ or with [these manual instructions](https://docs.gnosischain.com/tools/wallets/metamask).
+* Add Gnosis to your wallet, visiting [Ankr Gnosis RPC page](https://www.ankr.com/rpc/gnosis/) and clicking **Add network**.
+Alternatively, use [these manual instructions](https://docs.gnosischain.com/tools/wallets/metamask) from Gnosis.

-## Deposit the bridged GNO to auto-convert it to mGNO
+## Swap the bridged GNO to mGNO

 :::warning GAS FEES AND LIQUID RESTRICTIONS
 Make sure you have some xDai to pay the gas fee for your depositing transaction.